weaveworks/weave/site/systemd.md

     WantedBy=multi-user.target

-To specify the addresses or names of other weave hosts to join the network you can create the `/etc/sysconfig/weave` environment file which would be of the following format:
+To specify the addresses or names of other Weave hosts to join the network, create the `/etc/sysconfig/weave` environment file using the following format:

     PEERS="HOST1 HOST2 ..
 HOSTn"

-You can also use the [connect][] command to add participating hosts dynamically.
+You can also use the [`weave connect`](/site/using-weave/finding-adding-hosts-dynamically.md) command to add participating hosts dynamically.

-Additionally, if you want to enable [encryption][] you can specify a password with e.g. `WEAVE_PASSWORD="wfvAwt7sj"` in the `/etc/sysconfig/weave` environment file, and it will get picked up by weave on launch.
-Recommendations for choosing a suitably strong password can be found [here](features.html#security).
+Additionally, if you want to enable [encryption](/site/using-weave/security-untrusted-networks.md) you can specify a password with e.g. `WEAVE_PASSWORD="wfvAwt7sj"` in the `/etc/sysconfig/weave` environment file, and it will get picked up by Weave on launch.
+Recommendations for choosing a suitably strong password can be found [here](/site/using-weave/security-untrusted-networks.md).

-You now should be able to launch weave with
+You can now launch Weave using

     sudo systemctl start weave

-To ensure weave launches after reboot, you need run
+To ensure Weave launches after reboot, run:

     sudo systemctl enable weave